A new Concussion/Brain Injury

 Any kind of concussion is classified as a head injury or traumatic brain injury (TBI); both are ABIs.

-Recovery outcomes are dependent on many factors adding to the difficulties clinicians have in giving a prognosis.
-Over the first months, your doctor or specialist will be able to provide a better indication of what to expect.
+Recovery outcomes depend on many factors adding to clinicians’ difficulties in giving a prognosis.
+Over the first months, your doctor or specialist can better indicate what to expect.
 Treatment and how immediately this starts will also make a difference.
-There is a six month ‘golden window’ of opportunity in which the injured brain is most able to recover spontaneously.
+There is a six-month ‘golden window’ of opportunity in which the injured brain is most able to recover spontaneously.

 When symptoms and outcomes persist, speak to your doctor and ask about a referral to a neuropsychologist who will devise and guide a treatment plan.

-There is a lot you can do to help yourself such as getting plenty of daylight and fresh air.
+You can do a lot to help yourself, such as getting plenty of daylight and fresh air.
 See our ‘Positive Health’ section for more information.

 Recovery is always on-going